 Strive for a good balance when describing collaborations for the project: explain their importance for the project, but without giving the impression of being "too dependent" on them.
-Messages: due to excellent connections of the PI, s/he will have access to all required complementary expertise and infrastructure.
-The collaborations are well-defined/targeted.
-This should avoid a potential impression of a project based on a consortium, as the ERC explicitly does not fund consortia (ERC Work).
+This should convey the message that 1) due to excellent connections of the PI, s/he will have access to all required complementary expertise and infrastructure, and 2) the collaborations are well-defined/targeted.

-Programme 2019, p9).
-If you think your project would actually require several PIs, the ERC Synergy Grant call (for a group of 2-4 PIs; next deadline: November 8th, 2018) could be an option.
+The idea is also to avoid a potential impression of a project based on a consortium, as the ERC explicitly does not fund consortia (ERC Work Programme 2019, p9).
+If you think your project would actually require several PIs, the ERC Synergy Grant call (for a group of 2-4 PIs; next deadline probably in autumn 2019) could be an option.

-Demonstrating a competitive "Starter" profile
+Demonstrating a competitive Consolidator profile

-- CV, Track Record, State of the art: - Make sure that your own contributions (e.g. in important co-authored papers) are clearly visible.
-"Research independence" of the PI should be evident throughout the proposal, i.e. not only shown in the CV and Track Record, but also in B1 and B2, e.g. when presenting preliminary work data ("As we could show in [ref.x]...") - Your experience in team leadership should be reflected in the CV/Track record (e.g. [co-]supervision of PhD students) - Up to 5 representative publications should be listed in the track record for Starters (see Work Programme 2019 and comment below).
+CV, Track Record, State of the art:

+Make sure that your own contributions (e.g. in important co-authored papers) are clearly visible.

+Research independence of the PI should be evident throughout the proposal, i.e. not only shown in the CV and Track Record, but also in B1 and B2, for instance when presenting preliminary work/data (As we could show in [ref.x]...")